Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/asset_creation/asset_creation_guide.md

 Bubble slots: 0                         /
 ```
 !!! note
-    You'll be using passive frames more often than active frames, but technically they're not required.
-[Kuronons' guide](https://flipper.wiki/tutorials/Animation_guide_meta/Meta_settings_guide/) does a significantly better job at explaining passive vs. active frames than I do, and you should read up on it before creating a `meta.txt`.
+    Anything listed as `Optional` should be defined as `0`; **do not** remove the line.
+Passive frames are **required** - have at least one in your animation, or else it'll error.
+[Kuronons' guide](https://flipper.wiki/tutorials/Animation_guide_meta/Meta_settings_guide/) does a significantly better job at explaining `meta.txt`s than I do, and you should read up on it before creating one.

  - `manifest.txt`
 ```